Hair StimulationAuthor: Dr. Gordon Sasaki

 A full head of hair is a source of pride to most men and women.
 Hair loss can be a major concern for personal and professional reasons.
 Although surgical hair stimulation remains the only permanent method for hair loss, many patients desire other means of stimulating hair growth without surgery.
 Dr. Sasaki offers both surgical and nonsurgical hair stimulation treatments at his plastic surgery practice serving patients from Pasadena, Glendale, Los Angeles, and the surrounding area.

-When hair loss occurs in both males and females, there begins a perception of aging and loss of vitality.
-The character and texture of hair vary in color, length, thickness, direction, and density, depending on the stage of development and location, as well as the person’s age, gender, and ethnic background.
+When hair loss occurs in both males and females, it can give the impression of aging and loss of vitality.
+The character and texture of one’s hair varies in color, length, thickness, direction, and density, depending on the stage of development and location, as well as the person’s age, gender, and ethnic background.
 Hair characteristics are also influenced by environmental factors (sun exposure) and body metabolism (hormones, iron, and thyroid levels).

 In a typical healthy adult, there exist about 100,000 hair follicles.
 These hairs consist of two distinct types.
 The first is called vellus hair described as fine, short, and light colored, usually observed on the forehead and lateral face in front of the ear.
 The second type is the terminal hair, characterized by a coarser, longer, and pigmented follicle on the scalp, eyebrow, upper lip, chin, axilla, chest, and pubis.

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.